-The Year After was created this past summer in response to all we learned about the sophomore experience last spring!
+The Year After was created in the summer of 2013 in response to all we learned about the sophomore experience that spring!

 We’re so excited to journey through this year with you!
 Any question you want answered, let us know!
 For now, join us in The Sophomore Forum for conversations already in progress!

 Regular posts every MONDAY.

 Jess Lord has been Haverford’s Dean of Admission and Financial Aid since 2005.
 He is also a member of the Haverford Corporation and the Advisory Committee of the Corporation.
 From 1994 to 1999, he rose from Admission Officer to Associate Director of Admission at Brown University, before moving onto Pomona College as the Senior Associate Dean of Admissions, a position he held until his appointment here at the Ford.
 Though Jess is well known for his annual, now infamous Customs roast of the new freshman class and his dedication to leading an exceptional admissions office, it turns out there are quite a few things about the younger Jess Lord that the Haverford Community has yet to learn…

 Isn’t it a bit presumptuous for organizations and companies to demand you include at least THREE references with your internship or job application?
 At least??
 Do they assume you have a team of people, on speed dial, sitting around, waiting to sing your praises – every time you chase down an opportunity?
 Some even require they be professors or administrators with whom you’ve had “regular one-on-one contact”.
 Between homework, studying, working, being awesome and hanging with friends, when exactly are you supposed to cultivate lasting relationships with faculty and others on/off campus?
 Moreover, how do you make these relationships feel real?
 Comfortable even?
 Comfortable enough to feel assured in requesting a reference or letter of recommendation?

 Answers to such questions have nothing to do with Continue reading